KevinDahlberg/log_my_run_app/BLOG.md

   * 4:20 - back at it

   delete run back to working, runs are showing up on the run edit screen (gotta love double bindind... not!)

+  trying to make parsed Miles show up right.
+I don't think that should be the answer though... if the miles showed up right from the first place, it should be good across the board.

+  * 5:20 - stop at school

+  ## 4/28/2017

+  * 10:15 - And we're back... back again...

+  I'm thinking that I need to create a new run class with default values.
+The "add run" will then edit those values the same way the edit run does, with the updated object being sent to the DB as a "New" object.